Sean, you want to be a part of the program this Monday?

 We're doing it here on Team Hannity.

-Um a lot of people, you know, have been speculating on the economy, what's going to happen, what's going to happen, what's going to happen, recession, no recession, some recession, maybe a recession.
+A lot of people, you know, have been speculating on the economy, what's going to happen, what's going to happen, what's going to happen.

 Okay, put that aside for just a second here.

-And and the reason is, and most people don't know this, several pandemic era safety net programs, they're all coming to an end at roughly the same time this fall.
+And the reason is, and most people don't know this, several pandemic era safety net programs, they're all coming to an end at roughly the same time this fall.

-And the real issue here is that these policies have been a lifeline in some cases for family families in the pandemic, but you know, this is going to be a massive hit no matter how hard Joe Biden tries to say Bidonomics, Biden Bidenomics has been a disaster.
+But, you know, this is going to be a massive hit no matter how hard Joe Biden tries to say Bidenomics, Bidenomics has been a disaster.

-You know, the most pro-union president in history, by the way, seeing strikes in Hollywood and and elsewhere and losing support of the unions because of his obsession with electric cars.
+You know, the most pro-union president in history, by the way, seeing strikes in Hollywood and elsewhere and losing support of the unions because of his obsession with electric cars.

-However, as the Twitter checkers said it contains factual errors.
+However, as the Twitter checkers said, it contains factual errors.

-Right now, real wages for American uh workers is higher than it was before the pandemic, with lower wage workers seeing the largest gains the president writes.
+Right now, real wages for American workers is higher than it was before the pandemic, with lower wage workers seeing the largest gains the president writes.

 Well, I don't think he wrote anything on Twitter, but putting that aside.

-Uh and now we're finding out that entire statement is false.
+And now we're finding out that entire statement is false.

 It's just not true.

-But you know, why let facts get in the way of a good Biden lie like that?
+But, you know, why let facts get in the way of a good Biden lie like that?

-All right, let's get to our busy oh, before we get to that, too.
+All right, let's get to our busy.

-And this is Susan Page on Liberal Joe, morning Joe this morning.
+And this is Susan Page on Liberal Joe, Morning Joe this morning.

-The average American has fifty-four thousand dollars in credit card debt.
+The average American has $54,000 in credit card debt.

 I do.